 Current interest rates can range from 2% to 10%.
-These interest rates depend on a person's credit score.
+These interest rates depend on a

-loan at different lenders and banks.
+for their loan at different lenders and banks.

 Now that you know more about loans, it is important to note that all students will eventually need to repay them.
 For many loans payments do not start immediately after you step foot out of college.
 Fortunately, students are given a grace period, usually in the range of 6 months.